getsolus/help-center-docs/packaging/updating-an-existing-package/en.md

 This article will go over updating a package that is already in the Solus git repository.

-The instructions below assume you have cloned the package's repository using the http link provided on the respective git page, [for example nano](https://dev.solus-project.com/source/nano/).
+The instructions below assume you have cloned the package's repository using the https link provided on the respective git page, [for example nano](https://dev.solus-project.com/source/nano/).
 The process for submitting an updated package is the same as if it is a new package.
 Follow the steps [here](/articles/packaging/submitting-a-package/en).

 ## Bumping a package